About the MobileID app

 The MobileID app offers a simple way to implement and use two-factor authentication on mobile devices, which can be used for authentication (Connect).
 If combined with SignicatID, electronic signing (Sign) of documents is also supported.
 The MobileID app is available on Google Play as well as the Apple App Store.

 - Supports PIN and fingerprint on both Apple and Android devices, as well as Apple Face ID.

 - Can be used as an authenticator as part of SignicatID (SCID).

 - Signing of documents with MobileID is available through Signicat’s signing functionality, if combined with SignicatID.

-- Like the MobileID SDK, the MobileID app relies on Encap, an established and trusted provider of mobile security solutions, for app security.
-The MobileID app is not the same as the MobileID SDK, however.
-The MobileID app is a standalone app, whereas the MobileID SDK is integrated with existing business applications.
+- Like the MobileID in-app solution, the MobileID app relies on Encap, an established and trusted provider of mobile security solutions, for app security.
+The MobileID app is not the same as the MobileID in-app solution, however.
+The MobileID app is a standalone app, whereas the MobileID in-app solution is integrated with existing business applications.

 Integrating with the MobileID app through Signicat

 Web integration with the MobileID app is done via the same API as Signicat’s other ID methods.
 See “Get started with authentication“ for more information.
 Through the single point of integration, one will get access to Signicat’s wide portfolio of integrated ID methods, not only MobileID, but also other services like identity paper verification, lookups, and video assurance.

 In order to pair the app and an identity, the end-user must go through a registration process.